JGCRI/gcam-doc/fusion.md

 ```

-Cool!
-But this isn't actually valid C++ is it?
-Well.. sort of.
-This is actually pretty close to how the GCAM data definitions will now look like with GCAM fusion.
-But of course this syntax isn't C++.
-Instead we are relying on Macros and template meta programming to transform these clean data definitions into the valid, yet much less elegant, C++ syntax during compile time:
+### Implementation

+The structures in the previous section give us almost all of what we need, but
+they aren't actually valid C++.
+To get compilable code out of this we define a
+series of macros and use some template meta programming to transform these data
+definitions into the valid, yet much more, C++ syntax during the compiler's
+preprocessing step.
+The source code at the end of the previous section gets
+preprocessed into code that looks like this:

 ```cpp
 class Sector {